ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    RateLimit: default;r=1;t=7
 ~~~

 does not guarantee that the next request will be successful.
-Servers' behavior may be subject to other conditions like the one shown in the example from {{service-limit}}.
+Servers' behavior may be subject to other conditions.

 A client is responsible for ensuring that RateLimit header field values returned
 cause reasonable client behavior with respect to throughput and latency